Which contracts will the Seahawks work on next after completing Jamal Adams’ new deal?

 Getting Jamal Adams signed clears up one big cloud hovering over the Seahawks.

-But another remains.
-Left tackle Duane Brown, who is also entering the final year of his contract and due to make $10 million in 2021, would like a new deal.
+Left tackle Duane Brown, who is also entering the final year of his contract and due to make $10 million in 2021, would like an extension.

-Brown has also been “holding in,’’ and Carroll has already said he will not play in the preseason.
+Brown has also been “holding in,’’ and coach Pete Carroll has already said he will not play in the preseason, which takes some immediate pressure off the situation.

 However, sources have said the team is not currently negotiating with Brown, instead taking the stance that they would like to get through the season and then work on an extension then.

 Brown turns 36 on Aug.
-30.
+30 and has some chronic knee issues that have meant the team severely restricts his practice time during the year to manage his workload.
+And the team is thought not wanting to commit any money — and cap space — to Brown in future seasons when it’s unclear how long he may play.

+The Seahawks have felt burned in the past with contracts to veterans, such as Marshawn Lynch in Kam Chancellor, in which they doled out guaranteed money for seasons that the players ultimately did not play.

+The team is also gambling with Brown that he will not hold out once the season begins.
+Brown will get his base salary, as well as a $1 million roster bonus, only by playing, and while Brown may be unhappy, the team is banking that ultimately, Brown will not give up that money.

+Seahawks general John Schneider hinted during an interview with ESPN 710 Seattle Saturday night that the team won’t negotiate with Brown, stating “We don’t get into that.
+There’s nothing new to report on there.
+We have 21 guys that are in the last year of their contracts.
+All we want to do is win here.
+We want to win on a consistent basis.’’

-Seattle’s top free pending free agents for 2021 other than Brown and Adams are safety Quandre Diggs and a few players who signed one-year deals this year such as tight end Gerald Everett and cornerback Ahkello Witherspoon.
+Seattle’s top free pending free agents for 2021 other than Brown and Adams are safety Quandre Diggs and right tackle Brandon Shell, and a few players who signed one-year deals this year such as tight end Gerald Everett and cornerback Ahkello Witherspoon.

 But Seattle’s biggest contract question after the 2021 season will revolve around receiver DK Metcalf.

 Metcalf is entering the third season of his four-year rookie deal and teams cannot give extensions on rookie contracts until the third year is completed.

 But Metcalf, after two standout seasons to begin his career, will almost certainly be in line for a new deal after this season that could rival that of any receiver in the NFL.

 The current highest-paid receiver in the league is Arizona’s DeAndre Hopkins at $27.25 million per year.